-The Graduate Business Council (GBC) is the representative student body for students in all Schulich masters degree programs.
+student body for students in all Schulich graduate degree programs.
 As the official student-faculty liaison, the GBC is responsible for representing student interests at the School including on various administrative committees.
-GBC programming includes the September Getaway (Schulympics), Culture Crawl (October), Dean's Cup Case Competition (October, November, January, and March), MBA Insights conference (November), MBA Games (January), Winter Getaway (January/February), and the Schulich Formal (March/April).
+GBC programming includes events such as the September Getaway (Schulympics), Culture Crawl (October), Dean's Cup Case Competition (October, November, January, and March), MBA Insights conference (November), MBA Games (January), and the Schulich Formal (March/April).